-Report: Lakers expect LeBron to miss games
+LeBron gets favorable news on groin injury

 “Obviously, we want him back soon as possible,” said Walton.
 “But we also will be very cautious when we bring him back.”

-The 33-year-old entered Tuesday averaging 27.6 points, 8.2 rebounds and 7.2 assists per game in his first season with the Lakers.
+The 33-year-old is averaging 27.3 points, 8.3 rebounds and 7.1 assists per game in his first season with the Lakers.
 He has appeared in all 34 games this season and did not miss a game last season with the Cleveland Cavaliers.

-The Lakers face the Kings in Sacramento on Thursday night before starting a four-game homestand against the Clippers the following night.

 —Field Level Media